y2d2/YD_IDLAB_TURTLEBOT/docs/source/index.rst

 ===================================

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`mocapcontrol` section to start controlling the turtlebot through the mocap.
+For UWB exeperimental procedures please refer to :doc:`uwbexp`.
+To control the turtlebot please refer to the :ref:`turtlebotRC' section in the :doc:turtlebot.

 .. note::